Book directly with us.

 Storm is a female Blue Tick Coonhound who will be trained as a cold scent trailing dog.
 Blue Tick’s are masters at using their natural instincts when it comes to tracking and can follow older tracks under the most challenging of circumstances.

-Tango K9 is a non-profit conservation organisation who rely on the valuable patronage of our guests and their interest in the broader impact of tourism and conservation in Africa.
-After witnessing our magnificent wildlife and visiting our conservation projects, many guests generously contribute vital funds and as such we have compiled a Wish List.
-For more information, or to make a donation, please contact firstname.lastname@example.org
+Tango K9 is a non-profit conservation organisation that relies on our guests’ valuable patronage and their interest in the broader impact of tourism and conservation in Africa.
+After witnessing our magnificent wildlife and visiting our conservation projects, many guests generously contribute vital funds and as such we have compiled a wish list.
+To view this wish list and for more information, please contact firstname.lastname@example.org